The Authorship Dilemma: Alphabetical or Contribution?

+Next, we find the largest free riding index that can occur under alphabetical ordering; the argument follows by the definition of the model.

-\begin{proposition} Consider an academic game with two types of players, of weights 1 and $\lambda$ respectively, where $2^{\frac{1}{r}}-1 < \lambda < 1$.
-Then under alphabetical ordering, all the heavy players that collaborate incur a loss of $\frac{1}{2}(1-\lambda)$ due to unfairness, under pairwise stability.
-It follows that the worst case loss due to unfairness for alphabetical ordering is no greater than $1-2^{\frac{1}{r}-1}$. \end{proposition} \begin{proof} In the two player setting, alphabetical ordering disadvantages the heavier player.
-We require a bound of $2^{\frac{1}{r}}-1$ to ensure that heavy players collaborate with light players.
-The result follows by Theorem~\ref{different players fairness}.
-The worst case is obtained when $\lambda$ approaches $2^{\frac{1}{r}}-1$.
-For example, when $r=2$, the unfairness score is $\approx 30$\%. \end{proof}
+\begin{lemma} Consider an academic game with heavy and light agents, of weights 1 and $\lambda$ respectively.
+Then in every coalition structure that is pairwise stable under alphabetical ordering, all the light agents that collaborate with heavy agents have a free riding index of $\frac{1}{2}(1-\lambda)$.
+The worst case is obtained when $\lambda = \frac{1}{2^{\frac{1}{d}}}-\frac{1}{2}$. \end{lemma}

+It follows that the largest possible free riding index under alphabetical ordering is no greater than $2^{-\frac{1}{d}}-\frac{1}{2}$.
+For example, when $d=2$, the free riding index is $\approx 20$\%.

-While in the previous theorems we showed that the contribution vector can affect as many as half of the players involved, we show that for arbitrary games, the same worst case bounds hold for individual players.
+While in the previous results we showed that the contribution vector can affect as many as half of the agents involved, the same worst case bounds hold for individual agents in arbitrary games.

-\begin{theorem} Consider an academic game with indivisible budgets and arbitrary weights.
-Then for every player, the worst case loss due to unfairness is no greater than $1-\left(\frac{1}{2}\right)^{\frac{r-1}{r}}$ under alphabetical ordering, while it can be as high as $1-\frac{1}{2^{r-1}}$ under contribution-based ordering. \end{theorem} \begin{proof} Note that the bound in Proposition~\ref{proposition:unfairness_loss_alphabetical_indivisible} represents the worst case loss due to unfairness that any player can incur under alphabetical ordering.
-The result follow from Proposition~\ref{proposition:unfairness_loss_alphabetical_indivisible} and Corollary~\ref{corr:fainessContribution}. \end{proof}
+\begin{theorem} Consider an academic game in which the agents have indivisible budgets of arbitrary sizes.
+Then the highest free riding index of any agent occurs under contribution-based ordering.
+Moreover, the highest amount of free-riding that occurs in any project solved under alphabetical ordering is smaller than under contribution-based ordering. \end{theorem} \begin{proof} Note that the bound in Lemma~\ref{proposition:unfairness_loss_alphabetical_indivisible} represents the highest free riding index that any agent can incur under alphabetical ordering, namely $\frac{1}{2}^{\frac{1}{d}} - \frac{1}{2}$.
+The result follows from Lemma~\ref{proposition:unfairness_loss_alphabetical_indivisible} and Corollary~\ref{corr:fainessContribution}, which imply that the amount of free riding can be as high as $\frac{1}{2}-\frac{1}{2^d}$ under some contribution-based ordering schemes.

-Note that $1-\left(\frac{1}{2}\right)^{\frac{r-1}{r}} < 1-\frac{1}{2^{r-1}}$ for all $r >1$.
-Although the fairness of any contribution scheme depends on the specific coalition where it is applies, we find that contribution-based ordering can result in a greater degree of unfairness than is allowed by alphabetical author ordering.